 Our quaint Country Store is housed within the farm’s original 1700’s barn.
 The shelves are overflowing with unique New England finds, and we make many of our own farm favorites fresh in-house.
 We make our apple cider donuts year-round with a whole liter of pure Red Apple Farm cider in every batch.
 That, plus a generous cinnamon sugar coating, are what make these so addictive.
 We make ’em fresh on fall weekends and on weekdays year-round as needed.
 You might … Keep Reading

 SAVE THE DATE!!!
 We host a number of fairs and festivals at the farm each year.
 They’re some of our busiest weekends!
 Each one promises an authentic family farm experience complete with unique, fun traditions to look forward to in the years to come, and then to look back on years later.
 We hope you’ll join us for these annual events… Blueberry Jamboree July Kick off the summer with a celebration of all things blueberry.
-Slated for July 16th and … Keep Reading
+Slated for two weekends: July … Keep Reading

 A Holistic Approach.
 Farming for the Next Generation.
 The UMass Fruit program is working collaboratively with apple growers to develop new IPM strategies that could potentially reducing pesticide use while balancing the ecological, social, and economic aspects of farming to move toward sustainability.